neuromorphicsystems/sgp4-benchmark/README.md

 ## Accuracy

-Accuracy calculates the maximum propagation error of each implementation with respect to the reference implementation (`cpp-afspc`) over the full catalogue (1 minute timestep over 24 hours).
+Accuracy measures the maximum propagation error of each implementation with respect to the reference implementation (`cpp-afspc`) over the full Celestrak catalogue (1 minute timestep over 24 hours).

 Results are printed in the terminal.